Clean Truck Program

 Background

-The Northwest Seaport Alliance Managing Members have committed to maintaining the current standards (2007 engine or equivalent) will remain in place through 2025 to create some stability for the hundreds of independent business owners who service the gateway.
+The Northwest Seaport Alliance Managing Members have committed to maintaining the current standards (2007 engine or equivalent) to create some stability for the hundreds of independent business owners who service the gateway.